ifm/ifm3d-examples/ovp8xx/python/README.md

 Accessing the received data is done through the `Frame`.
 Different data types are available depending on whether the camera is a 2D or a 3D camera.
 Simply access the image by calling `get_buffer` passing the `buffer_id` of the required image as a parameter.

 The recommended way to receive a frame is to use the callback function, as shown in the `getting_data_callback.py` script.
 You can register a callback function that will be executed for every received frame, until the program exits.
-Alternatively: wait for a frame, You just need to call the `WaitForFrame` function, as shown in the `getting_data.py` script.
+Alternatively, wait for a frame: you just need to call the `WaitForFrame` function, as shown in the `getting_data.py` script.

-### viewer
+### Viewer
-in the `ifm3dpy_viewer.py` python script a full demonstration of how to view the different images is done.
+In the `ifm3dpy_viewer.py` python script a full demonstration of how to view the different images is done.

 ### Firmware update

 The script `fw_update_utils.py` demonstrates how to perform a firmware update for your O3R system.
 Additionally, the script includes several utility functions that provide information, such as determining the current firmware version.

-### timestamps
+### Timestamps

 The script `timestamps.py` demonstrate how to get the timestamps and the effect of `sNTP` on the timestamps.